ctf-zone/arm-worms/README.md

 * get new crc16 value with `SYS_GET_CRC16`
 * find the inverse value to the received crc16
 * infect a neighbor using its identifier and `crc16_inv` value with `SYS_INFECT`

-# Visualization

-To view the result of each round, just follow the link `http://100.100.51.52`.